vand3rlinden/vand3rlinden.github.io/content/post/dnssec-dane-explained.md

 Source: https://check.sidnlabs.nl/dane/

 ## DNSSEC and DANE on a mailserver
-SMTP DANE is a security protocol that uses DNS to verify the authenticity of the certificates used for securing email communication with TLS and protecting against TLS downgrade attacks.
+SMTP DANE is a security protocol that uses DNSSEC to verify the authenticity of TLS certificates used for securing email communication.
+It helps protect against attacks such as TLS downgrade and man-in-the-middle attacks by ensuring that the certificates and encryption settings used in mail server communications are authentic and trustworthy.

-Where SPF, DKIM, and DMARC focus more on the email messages and the sending hosts they come from, DANE focuses more on establishing the TLS connection between mail servers.
+While SPF, DKIM, and DMARC focus on verifying the authenticity of email messages and ensuring they are sent from authorized domains, DANE focuses specifically on securely establishing TLS connections between mail servers.
+By leveraging DNSSEC to publish certificate information directly in DNS, DANE ensures that the sending mail server connects to the intended receiving mail server with verified encryption, enhancing the overall security of email transport.

 ## The flow of SMTP DANE on a mailserver
-- **Outbound SMTP DANE with DNSSEC `sending mail server`**: Requests DANE `TLSA` records of the receiving domain's MX record.
+- **Outbound SMTP DANE with DNSSEC `sending mail server`**: Requests DANE `TLSA` records of the receiving domain's `MX` record.
 - **Inbound SMTP DANE with DNSSEC `receiving mail server`**: Requires DNSSEC and DANE `TLSA` records that can be requested by the sending mail server.

 ![IMAGE](/images/dnssec-dane-explained/smtpdane-visual.png)